Statutes of World Science Forum

 - World Science Forum holds its main events every two years, focusing its discussions upon a selected principal theme.

-- The president of World Science Forum shall be the president of the Hungarian Academy of Sciences.
+- The president of World Science Forum shall be the president of the Hungarian Academy of Sciences or the person nominated by the president of the Hungarian Academy of Sciences.
 The co-president of World Science Forum shall be the chair of the following World Science Forum.

 - The Secretariat of World Science Forum in collaboration with UNESCO Natural Sciences Sector is responsible for providing continuous access to organisational and contact information in-between the conventions of the Fora.
 The Secretariat is hosted by the Hungarian Academy of Sciences.